 1. Choose your basic type of affiliate commission.

-Usually, choosing the reward itself is an easy decision – cash is king.
-Some ecommerce retailers may be able to get away with commissions paid in store credit.
-But most of the time, a cash payment is still the most enticing reward, as it enables affiliates to earn passive income.
+Choosing the reward itself is an easy decision – cash is king.
+A cash payment is a must for rewarding affiliates, as it enables affiliates to earn passive income.

 Percentage commissions are most common in affiliate programs.
 If you sell a variety of products, percentage commissions may motivate affiliates to promote the products that lead to a higher average order value.
 (After all, the higher the order value, the higher the commission earned on the order.)